VertigoOne1/securia/README.md

 They can then decrypt any secrets using SOPS/helm rather than you managing the secrets at the provider.

 In future, this can be swapped easily to use a cloud key providers to encrypt and decrypt, thus allowing much bigger teams of people to contribute while still being CICD agnostic and define access via provider/arn role based security.

+<https://github.com/trufflesecurity/trufflehog> can be used to check the repo for any secret leaks

 ## AGE + SOPS